SoeldnerConsult/tofulint-ruleset-opentofu/README.md

 ## Requirements

-- TFLint v0.42+
+- TofuLint v0.0.3+
 - Go v1.24

 ## Installation

 This ruleset is built into TFLint, so you usually don't need to worry about how to install it.
-You can check the built-in version with `tflint -v`:
+You can check the built-in version with `tofulint -v`:

 ```
 $ tflint -v